afractal/PomoTimer/README.md

 *v.0.2.0*

-- add taskboard
-- integrate taskboard with the timer
+- add and integrate taskboard with timer
-- add CI with travis
+- add CI with travis and appveyor

 *v0.1.0*

-- basic pomodoro timer functionality
+- add basic pomodoro timer functionality

 ## Credits